Okay, let's put theory into practice. You've learned that jax.custom_vjp

 given (x, x_dot)

 .This practical exercise demonstrates the core mechanics of defining custom gradients in JAX.
-It's a powerful tool for handling specific numerical or performance requirements that go beyond standard automatic differentiation.
+It's a powerful tool for handling specific numerical or performance requirements.
 Remember to thoroughly test your custom rules against JAX's automatic differentiation or numerical gradients where feasible.

 © 2025 ApX Machine Learning